jez/blog/_posts/2025-12-29-shipped-email-tips.md

 I end up giving the same mechanical feedback on ~every shipped email[^shipped-email] draft I read.
 These are some simple tips for making a shipped email useful to busy readers.

 [^shipped-email]:
-  {-} A **shipped email** is company-internal email sent to announce when some unit of work has wrapped up.
+  {-} A **shipped email** is a company-internal email sent to announce when some unit of work has wrapped up.
 To my knowledge, it's [predominantly a Stripe-ism][jmduke], so the ideas in this post may not be relevant to all writers.

 [jmduke]: https://buttondown.com/blog/shipped-at